lepetitmoulin/Chess/README.md

 capture the pawn you just advanced to e4, planting itself then on e3.
 This move would be effected by entering 'dxe3'.
 If I decide that it is not in my best interest to take your measly pawn, I forfeit the right to capture with en passant.

-As of 29 December 2018, there is no functionality for offering draws.
-This function will be implemented soon.
+As of 29 December 2018, there is no functionality for offering draws, nor for pawn promotion.
+Theses function will be implemented soon.

 Theoretical draws will also need to be accounted for (e.g. instances of king+knight vs. king, king+bishop vs. king, king vs. king), as well as draws by repetition (if players repeat the same moves three times each, a draw is claimed).